How and Where to Exchange Money in Costa Rica: Your Ultimate Guide

 Are there fees for exchanging money in Costa Rica?

 Yes, there may be fees for exchanging money, depending on your bank or outlet.
-Make sure to check with your bank on foreign transactions and currency fees before exchanging money.
+Check with your bank on foreign transactions and currency fees before exchanging money.

 Can I withdraw Costa Rican colones from ATMs in Costa Rica?

 Yes, you can withdraw colones from local bank ATMs in Costa Rica.
-Banco Nacional is a good option as they don’t charge a fee for withdrawals.
+Banco Nacional is a good option as they don’t charge a withdrawal fee.

 What identification do I need to exchange money in Costa Rica?